batect/homebrew-batect/README.md

 ## Are you looking for batect itself?
 This Homebrew tap only contains Homebrew formulae for shell tab completion scripts.

-If you're looking to set up batect istself, check out the [setup guide](https://batect.dev/Setup.html) instead.
+If you're looking to set up batect itself, check out the [setup guide](https://batect.dev/Setup.html) instead.

 ## What's available in here?